router-resources/Voyager-2-Cookbook/README.md

 ## `Explanation#1 Getting the Quote`

-Certainly, here's a simple documentation for requesting a quote using the Voyager v2.0 JavaScript SDK:

----

-## Requesting a Quote with Voyager v2.0 JavaScript SDK

 The Voyager v2.0 JavaScript SDK enables you to interact with the Voyager protocol and initiate cross-chain token transfers.
 The first step in this process is to request a quote, which provides you with essential details about the proposed token transfer.

-### Prerequisites
-- Ensure you have the Voyager v2.0 JavaScript SDK integrated into your project.
-- You'll need the `axios` library for making HTTP requests.
-If it's not already part of your project, make sure to install it.

-### Requesting a Quote

 To request a quote, follow these steps: